What is the purpose of having a centralized repository?

 What provisions should be included about future research use in the contributing study’s informed consent form?

-What participant identification or specimen identification code will the NIDDK Central Repository use?
+What participant identification or specimen identification code will NIDDK Central Repository use?

 The Biorepository component will use the contributing study's assigned identification (ID) for each participant.
 In situations where this would be inappropriate because the ID contains potential direct personal identifiers, the contributing study should assign a different, masked identifier.
 There may be relabeling and linking file needs if masked identifiers are needed.
 Please contact NIDDK-CR Support staff for detailed information or questions.

-Does the NIDDK Central Repository maintain a Certificate of Confidentiality?
+Does NIDDK Central Repository maintain a Certificate of Confidentiality?

 NIDDK-CR does not execute confidentiality agreements or Certificates of Confidentiality.
 It is the contributing study’s responsibility to establish these and to maintain participants’ information protected to the extent possible.
 Nevertheless, NIDDK-CR respects Certificates of Confidentiality and takes measures to protect the privacy and security of study participants’ information it holds.